.flowconfig [options]

 module.name_mapper.extension='css' -> '<PROJECT_ROOT>/CSSFlowStub.js.flow'

-Makes Flow treat require('foo.css')
+Makes Flow treat require('foo.css') as if it were

-require(PROJECT_ROOT + '/CSSFlowStub')
+require(PROJECT_ROOT + '/CSSFlowStub').

 Note: You can specify

-multiple times for different extensions.
+module.name_mapper.extensionmultiple times for different extensions.

 module.system

-The module system to use to resolve import
+The module system to use to resolve import and require.

 module.system.node.main_field

-files for the "name"
+Flow reads package.json files for the "name" and "main" fields to figure

 out the name of the module and which file should be used to provide that